John Wulff / Recipes / Almond Roca

 Grandma’s rule: never refrigerate!
 The toffee and chocolate need to cool slowly at room temperature to bond properly.

-1. Let sit at room temperature until completely cool and chocolate is set, about 2 hours.
+1. Let sit at room temperature until completely cool and the chocolate is set, about 2 hours.

 2. Use a butter knife to tap and crack the roca into bite-sized pieces.